-Visiting Disney is something that’s high on the list of things to do this year for many families.
-Disney has been a staple of family-friendly entertainment for decades, and their parks have been hubs for family vacationers and local Disney lovers since the parks opened so many years ago.
-With things beginning to open up again, many families are gearing up to visit the parks again, but there will be a few changes implemented to ensure a more safe visit.
-Today, we’re looking at what visiting Disney will be like in the coming months.
+Visiting Disneyland is something that’s high on the list of things to do this year for many families.
+Disneyland has been a staple of family-friendly entertainment for decades, and its parks have been hubs for family vacationers and local Disney lovers since the parks opened decades ago.
+As we slowly enter the post-COVID reopening stage, many families are gearing up to visit the parks again, however, there will be a few changes taking place to ensure everyone has a safe visit.
+Today, we’re taking a look at what visiting Disneyland will look like in the coming months, post-COVID.

 What to Expect When Visiting Disney

 So we know that the world is beginning to open up, and we know that Disney is part of that.
 While everyone – including businesses – is chomping at the bit to open, those openings are going to come with both mandated and voluntary safety precautions to ensure the safety of patrons.
-As Disney is both a major player in the realm of family-friendly entertainment and touts itself as “The Happiest Place on Earth”, it’s no surprise that they’ll be doing everything they can to ensure the safety of their patrons.
+As Disney is both a major player in the realm of family-friendly entertainment and touts itself as “The Happiest Place on Earth”, it’s no surprise that Disneyland will be taking all steps necessary to ensure the safety of its patrons and employees.

 Masks are Here for the Foreseeable Future